 We realize all students require social emotional support and it is this focus at Pacific Charter Institute that will be implemented at New Pacific School.
-The Leader in Me focus (Franklin Covey) will be in addition to our regular surveys, our crisis hotline, and PCI's seven counselors and three psychologists.
+The Leader in Me focus (Franklin Covey), and the restorative practices with the Right Brain Institute (Los Angeles Institute of Restorative Practices) will be in addition to our regular surveys, our crisis hotline, and PCI's seven counselors and three psychologists..